 5 Things to Eat When You Feel like Eating Nothing At All

 Nausea.
 Constant toilet trips.
 No appetite.
-Gnawing Stomach.
+Gnawing stomach.
 There are many reasons why some days it just seems easier to avoid eating altogether.
 But we all know it is important to try to eat when we can and how even keeping down a little food can help with our energy levels.
 Today, I thought I'd share my top tips on foods that help me when I really don't feel like eating.
+And of course, we're all different in terms of what foods we can tolerate, but maybe these will work for you, too.

 Obviously, in some cases, your doctor will prescribe enteral nutrition in the form of shakes such as Ensure.
 However, if this isn't an option, turning to liquid forms of nutrition at home might be helpful.
 Bone broth (or good old-fashioned chicken stock) is one of my favorite things to turn to for days when solids seem out of the question.
 It's actually quite filling and can help you get some nutrients (such as protein).